mitre/inspec_profile_coding_conventions/README.md

 https://www.inspec.io/docs/reference/inputs/

 ## Sensitive resources
-In some scenarios, you may be writing checks that involve resources with sensitive content, such as a file resource.
+In some scenarios, you may be writing tests that involve resources with sensitive content, such as a file resource.
 In case of failures, you may desire to suppress output.
 Do this task by adding the :sensitive flag to the resource definition:

 ```